-52. Three coalfields are found within Gloucestershire - Forest of Dean, Newent and parts of the Oxfordshire-Berkshire Coalfield, which lies on the eastern fringes of the county.
+53. Three coalfields are found within Gloucestershire - Forest of Dean, Newent and parts of the Oxfordshire-Berkshire Coalfield (which lies on the eastern fringes of the county and is made up of comparatively thin coal seams that are wholly concealed).
 The only deposits of proven economic value are those found within the Forest of Dean.
 These form part of a wider resource known as the Carboniferous South Wales Coal Measures that includes coalfields located in South Wales, Bristol, Somerset and Kent.
-Coal from the Forest of Dean has been worked over many centuries and has been highly influential in the local area's evolving built and cultural heritage and economic profile.
-53. In recent decades, coal working in the Forest of Dean has become increasing low-key and intermittent.
-It is carried by a small number of independent operators known as Freeminers who are allowed to work coal under ancient custom and law.
+Coal from the Forest of Dean has been worked over many centuries and has been highly influential in the local area's evolving built and cultural heritage and past economic profile.
+54. In recent decades, coal working in the Forest of Dean has become increasing low-key and intermittent.
+It is carried by a small number of independent operators known as

+Freeminers who are allowed to work coal under ancient custom and law.
 All workings are at relatively shallow depth and usually through inclined drift mines.

-54. More significant, industrial-scale working of coal ceased within the Forest of Dean over 30 years ago.
+55. More significant, industrial-scale working of coal ceased within the Forest of Dean over 30 years ago.
 This also exploited shallow coal resources, but mostly using surface-mining techniques, traditionally known as open-cast or open pit working.
 Deep mining has also featured in the past, but the last deep mines closed over 50 years ago, in the mid 1960s.

-Oil & gas
+Oil and gas

-55. Conventional oil and gas resources have previously been explored within Gloucestershire.
+56. Conventional oil and gas resources have previously been explored within Gloucestershire.
 A number of exploratory boreholes have been drilled.
 Investigations have also been made as to the potential for gas storage.
 Drilling activities took place between the early 1960s and early 1980s.
 Published records show that boreholes were largely concentrated in the east of the county within Cotswold District around Stow-on-the-Wold, Sherborne and Windrush.
 Two boreholes were also drilled in Tewkesbury Borough at Staverton and west of Coombe Hill.
 All wells proved to be either dry or contained only small amounts of gas of no commercial consequence.
 They have been plugged and abandoned.

-56. Unconventional oil and gas resources may also be present within the county.
+57. Unconventional oil and gas resources may also be present within the county.
 However, geological evidence suggests the potential is low.
 The exploitation of coal bed methane (CBM) or abandoned mine methane (AMM) may be possible due to the presence of coal, although local records derived from worked areas within the Forest of Dean Coalfield, point to the absence of any meaningful gas accumulations.

-57. Interested parties seeking to explore and exploit any potential oil and gas resources, must first obtain a Petroleum Exploration and Development licence (PEDL) from the UK Government.
-The Oil & Gas Authority (OGA) administers this process.
+58. Interested parties seeking to explore and exploit any potential oil and gas resources, must first obtain a Petroleum Exploration and Development licence (PEDL) from the UK Government.
+The Oil and gas Authority (OGA) administers this process.
 Licences are usually made available periodically as blocks of land via competitive offerings and can take several years to conclude.
 The 14th Onshore Oil and Gas Licensing Round presented the most recent offerings.
 This process closed following the signing of agreements in September 2016.
 The OGA has made no decision to undertake a 15th Onshore Oil and Gas Licensing Round at this time, although this may change in the future.
-58. The 14th Onshore Oil and Gas Licensing Round included bids for PEDL licences over 4 blocks of land within Gloucestershire.
-The blocks contained parts of the Forest of Dean near to the border with Monmouthshire and a smaller area around Sharpness Docks in Stroud.
-59. In December 2015, PEDL licences containing the 4 blocks within Gloucestershire were offered to a candidate licensee - South Western Energy Limited.
-However, none of the licences were pursued leaving the county with no active PEDL licences.
-60. As previously mentioned, future onshore oil and gas licensing rounds could commence in the future including over the time horizon of the plan.
-Although it is uncertain if any blocks of land within the county would form part of an OGA / government offering and be subjected to bids by prospective licensees for exploration and exploitation licences.
-61. National policy explains that when planning for onshore oil and gas development, potential constraints on production and processing will need to be addressed within

 The Oil & Gas Authority (OGA) have created an online interactive map outlining current and historic onshore oil & gas licensing activities that includes Gloucestershire.
-This can be found at: - <https://ogauthority.maps.arcgis.com/apps/webappviewer/index.html?id=29c31fa4b00248418e545d222e57ddaa>
+This can be found at: -

+<https://ogauthority.maps.arcgis.com/apps/webappviewer/index.html?id=29c31fa4b00248418e545d222e57ddaa>